From Grace to Grace

-Adam and Eve first of human kind, parents of mankind, first recepient of…Continue reading.
+Adam and Eve were the first of humankind, the parents of humanity, and the first recipient of…Continue reading.

-More than one hundred twenty thousand children will perish if the word of God will not be delivered to them, and Jonah preached the word to them and they were spared from the wrath of God after they turned.
-When God saw what they did and how they turned from their evil ways, he had compassion and did not bring upon them the destruction he had threatened.
+More than one hundred twenty thousand children will perish if the word of God is not delivered to them, and Jonah preached the word to them, and they were spared from the wrath of God after they turned.
+When God saw what they did and how they turned from their evil ways, he had compassion and did not bring the destruction he had threatened upon them.
 Jonah 3:10

 “Those who cling to worthless idols forfeit the grace that could be theirs.
 But I, with a song of thanksgiving, will sacrifice to you.
 What I have vowed I will make good.
 Salvation comes from the Lord.”
 Jonah 2:8-9